Wood & Knutsford Sts Fremantle

 28 Knutsford St

-This used to have a sign saying its was an ArtSpace.
-Maybe it still is.
-I think George Haynes and maybe Tim Burns had something to do with it.
+This used to have a sign saying it was an ArtSpace.
+I think perhaps George Haynes and maybe Tim Burns had something to do with it.
 The street number is painted on a TV screen.
 Cute.

 28-30 Knutsford St